danse-inelastic/pyre/docs/pyreBasics.rst

 There are several places to put .pml files, depending on the scope you'd like them to have.

-   1. Files meant to override variables system-wide should be put with the pyre installation, in pythia-m.n/etc/<comp_name>/<comp_name>.pml, where m.n is the pythia version number, and <comp_name> is the name of the component.
-Example: the system-wide .pml file for myApp with pythia-0.8 should be .../pythia-0.8/etc/myApp/myApp.pml
+   1. Files meant to override variables system-wide should be put with the pyre installation, in $EXPORT_ROOT/etc/<app_name>/<comp_name>.pml, where <app_name> is the name of the pyre app, and <comp_name> is the name of the component.
+Example: the system-wide .pml files for myApp with pythia-0.8 should be in directory $EXPORT_ROOT/etc/myApp
    2. Files meant to override variables for just one user should be in a directory called .pyre immediately beneath the user's home directory.
-Example: /home/tim/.pyre/myApp/myApp.pml
+Example: /home/tim/.pyre/myApp
    3. Files meant to be local overrides should go in the local directory: ./myApp.pml

 3 beats the others, 2 beats 1, 1 beats whatever the default is.